minitecnia/can-tools/README.md

 This repository contains some of the can-utils utilities for Linux CAN subsystem (aka SocketCAN):

-#### Basic tools to display, record, generate and replay CAN traffic
+#### Basic tools to display, record, generate and replay MILCAN traffic

 * candump : display, filter and log CAN data to files
 * canplayer : replay CAN logfiles